gitpan/Task-Kensho-Dates/README.md

 # NAME

-Task::Kensho::Dates - Date Modules
+Task::Kensho::Dates - A Glimpse at an Enlightened Perl: Date Modules

 # VERSION

-version 0.34002
+version 0.34003

 # SYNOPSIS